ctsrc/simulated-victor-game/README.md

-# A Thousand Rounds of the Victor Game
+# Ten Thousand Rounds of the Victor Game

 A simulation of a game that has characteristics similar to The Secretary Problem, but where the numbers are generated in a specific, known way.